 Form Number of hours Comments Face-to-face, in-class, on-site learning 39 hours There will be 12 3-hour long lectures, including a final exam, which will be held in class, but online.
 Approximate personal work / homework 15 hours There will be a number of written and reading assignments given to the students during this course.
 Students will have to read several book chapters, articles, and first-hand documents pertaining to European security.
-Student total workload 54 hours This does not cover a trip to Brussels, where the students will be given the opportunity to visit a think tank (CEPS - Center of European Policy Studies) and listen to the expert discuss the current security situation in Europe, as well as the relevant person in the European Commission, who is working on the security policy of the European Union, particularly on the Eastern flank of Europe.
+Student total workload 54 hours This does not cover a trip to Brussels, where the students will be given the relevant person in the European Commission, who is working on the security policy of the European Union, particularly on the Eastern flank of Europe.